jpegleg/giant-spellbook/README.md

 If the decode has no output and left a `.tmp` file in pwd, then the decoding failed.

-If we have a file that needs to be decoded but does have newlines, returns, spaces, or tabs, we can use the 'flatten_text' option to remove all whitespace from the file, overwriting the file.
+If we have a file that needs to be decoded but does have newlines, returns, spaces, or tabs, we can use the 'flatten' option to remove all whitespace from the file, overwriting the file.

 ```
-giant-spellbook flatten_text ./sample_raw.txt
+giant-spellbook flatten ./sample_raw.txt
 ```

 Then we can use the 'decode' mode on it: